ualbertabiomed/exoskeleton/controller/README.md

    1. Generating a new SSH key and adding it to the agent
    2. Adding a new SSH key to your github account
    3. Testing your SSH connection

+#### Method 2: Native
+1. Install Ubuntu 20.X
+2. Create uab user with password "uabiomed"
+3. Name device "uab-piX" where X is whatever number Pi this is
+4. Setup github SSH key (See step 5 above)
+5. Pull exoskeleton repo
+6. Install ROS as detailed [here](http://wiki.ros.org/noetic/Installation/Ubuntu)
+7. Install motor dependencies, what these are is tbd...
+8. Run launch file

 ## Style